Cooking On The Ranch

 Instructions

 • Rinse corned beef under cold water.
-Place the corned beef in the bottom of an Instant Pot.
-Pour in 1 cup cold water.
-Place lid on Instant Pot, make sure steam valve is closed.
-Set Instant Pot to cook on high pressure for 80 minutes.
+Place the corned beef, fat side up, in the bottom of an Instant Pot.
+Sprinkle on the seasoning packet and pour in 1 cup cold water.
+Place lid on Instant Pot and set to cook on high pressure for 80 minutes.

 • For the glaze.
 Mix together the mustard, horseradish, vinegar and molasses.
 Set aside.

-• When corned beef is done, remove from Instant Pot to a sheet pan.
-With a brush, liberally baste the beef with the glaze.
+• When corned beef is done, unplug the Instant Pot and let the steam naturally release for 10 minutes.
+Then press the steam valve to release the remaining steam.
+Remove corned beef to a sheet pan.
+Using a silicone brush, liberally baste the corned beef with the glaze.

 • Remove brisket from oven and place the brisket on a cutting board.
-Let rest for 10 minutes, or 1 hour ideally.
+Let rest for 10 minutes.
 Switch oven temperature to broil.

-• Broil for just about a minute or until cheese is melted.
-Top with the other half of the slider bun.
+• Broil briefly until cheese is melted.
+Remove from oven, top with the other half of the slider bun and serve.

 Notes